satori-com/tcpkali/README.md

       -T <Time=10s>        Exit after the specified amount of time

-      -e                   Unescape backslash-escaping in a message string -m <string>          Message to repeatedly send to the remote -r <Rate>            Messages per second to send in a connection
+      -e                   Unescape backslash-escaping in a message string -1 <string>          Message to send to the remote host once -m <string>          Message to repeatedly send to the remote -r <Rate>            Messages per second to send in a connection